Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 This sample details the following aspects of a multi-tenant app.

 - usage of the `/common` endpoint.
-- Service principal provisioning of an app in Azure AD tenants
+- Service Principle provisioning of an app in Azure AD tenants
 - Custom Token Validation to allow users from onboarded tenants only.
 - Data partitioning in multi-tenant apps.
 - Acquiring Access tokens for Microsoft Graph for each tenant.